popcorn-official/pop-api/README.md

 ```

 Now we create a route controller which extends from `BaseContentController`.
-This route controller can be used on it's own o classes can extend from it to
+This route controller can be used on it's own or classes can extend from it to
 implement new behaviour or override existing behaviour.
 The
 `BaseContentController` class already implements the `registerRoutes` method
 from `IController` and adds the following routes to your API (note the base
-path will be taken from the `ContentService`):
+path will be taken from the `basePath` value of your route controller):
  - GET    `/examples`        Get a list of a available pages to get.
  - GET    `/examples/:page`  Get a page of models.
  - GET    `/example/:id`     Get a single model.